 On February 6, 2009, we announced that we were suspending construction on our 989,000 square foot office project at 250 West 55th Street in New York City.
 During December 2009, we completed the construction of foundations and steel/deck to grade to facilitate a restart of construction in the future and as a result ceased interest capitalization on the project.
-During the three months ended June 30, 2011 and June 30, 2010, we recognized approximately \$0.4 million and \$0.6 million, respectively, of additional costs associated with the suspension and ongoing maintenance of the development project.
-On May 24, 2011, we signed a lease with the law firm of Morrison & Foerster LLP for approximately 184,000 square feet at 250 West 55th Street and construction of the project is scheduled to resume as early as the fall of 2011.
-As a result of our decision to resume development, in May 2011 we began interest capitalization and will no longer be expensing costs associated with this project.
+During the three months ended September 30, 2010, we recognized approximately \$0.5 million of additional costs associated with the suspension and ongoing maintenance of the development project.
+On May 24, 2011, we signed a lease with the law firm of Morrison & Foerster LLP for approximately 184,000 square feet at 250 West 55th Street and construction of the project has resumed.
+As a result of our decision to resume development, in May 2011 we began interest capitalization and are no longer expensing costs associated with this project.